kodecocodes/i9t/multitasking/multitasking.markdown

 By Soheil Azarpour

-Apple introduced a game changing feature for iPad in iOS 9 - **multitasking**.
-For the first time users can run two apps on screen at the same time!
-For example, you can read a proposal in your emails while researching the topic in Safari next to it.
-You can also enjoy watching your favorite sports show at the same time on the same screen.
-And all of this happens on an iPad that you hold in  your hands while you lounge on a couch!
-This is super powerful!
+iOS 9 introduces a phenomenal feature for the iPad — **multitasking**.
+For the first time ever on the iPad, users can run two apps on screen at the same time.
+You can read a proposal in your email client while you research the topic in Safari, open on the same screen.
+Or you can keep an eye on Twitter while you enjoy your favorite sports show at the same time on the same screen.
+This is an insane productivity boost for a small device you can hold in your hands and is likely to change the way users interact with their iPads.

-Multitasking will change the way a lot of users use their iPads.
-In this chapter you will learn how to update an existing app so that it plays nicely in multitasking environment.
+In this chapter, you'll learn how to update an existing app so that it plays nicely in a multi-tasked iPad environment.

 ## Getting started

-The starter project you’ll use for the remainder of this chapter is called **Travelog**.
+The starter project you’ll use for the remainder of this chapter is named **Travelog**.
 Open the project file in Xcode and build and run the application on the **iPad Air 2** simulator.
 You’ll see the following:

 ![width=90% ipad](images/mt05.png)

 Travelog is a journaling app.
 The app uses `UISplitViewController` to display entries on the left side.
-If you tap on an entry, it's displayed in the right hand view.
-Rotate the device and you'll see both master and detail views of the Split View Controller are visible in both orientations.
-However, the master view is narrower in portrait orientation to give more room for the content in detail view.
+Tap and entry to display it in the right-hand view; rotate the device and you'll find both master and detail views of the Split View Controller are visible in both orientations.
+However, the master view is narrower in portrait orientation to give the content more room in the detail view.

 It's time to see how the app behaves in a multitasking environment.
-Swipe from the right edge of the screen (this can be tricky in the simulator, start with your mouse pointer just inside the simulator window) to expose the list of multitasking-ready apps on your iPad.
+Swipe from the right edge of the screen to expose the list of multitasking-ready apps on your iPad.
+This can be tricky in the simulator; try starting with your mouse pointer just inside the simulator window to simulate a swipe in from the edge.

-> **Note**:  If the locale of the iPad is set to a region with right-to-left language, you swipe from the right edge of the screen to activate multitasking.
+> **Note**:  If the locale of the iPad is set to a region with right-to-left language, swipe from the right edge of the screen to activate multitasking.

-Tap on one of the apps to launch it.
-A small version of the app opens up where the list was.
-At this point you are in **Slide Over** multitasking mode.
+Tap on any app to launch it.
+A small version of the app opens in the previous position of the list.
+At this point you're in **Slide Over** multitasking mode.
 Note that Travelog is dimmed out but otherwise unaffected.
-The app running in slide over is on top of Travelog.
-There is a short handle bar at top of the Slide Over.
-Swipe down on the handler to expose the list of multitasking apps again and launch a different app in the Slide Over.
+The app running in slide over mode sits on top of Travelog, and a short handle bar sits at top of the slide over.
+Swipe down on the handle to expose the list of multitasking apps and launch a different app in the Slide Over.

 You'll notice a handle at the edge of the slide over view.
-Tap it:
+Tap it, and you'll see the following:

 ![width=90% ipad](images/mt06.png)

 W00t!
 The screen just divided in two!
-Isn't that nice?!
-Now you're in **Split View** multitasking mode.
-Travelog is now available to use, and has resized to fit the new, narrower portion of the window.
+Isn't that neat?!
+This is **Split View** multitasking mode.
+Travelog is now available for use and resized itself to fit the new, narrower portion of the window.

 > **Note**: If an app isn't multitasking ready, it won't appear in the list.
-Make sure your app is ready!
+Even more reason to get your app ready for multitasking as soon as possible! :]

-The original running app is called the **primary app**, the new one the **secondary app**.
-You can drag the divider further out and have the screen split 50:50 between the apps.
-Drag it all the way to the other side and you're now in single app mode again, and the primary app is backgrounded.
+The **primary app** is the original running app, while the **secondary app** is the newly opened app.
+If you drag the divider further out, the screen will split 50:50 between the apps.
+Drag it all the way to the other side and you're back to single app mode.
+The primary app is backgrounded at this point.

-The final type of multitasking is called **Picture in Picture** (PIP).
-This feature works the same way the picture-in-picture function on televisions work.
-You can shrink the PIP window or a FaceTime call to one corner of the iPad and continue using other apps while you watch or chat.
-PIP is only really applicable to video playing apps and isn't covered in this chapter.
+The final type of multitasking, **Picture in Picture**, or **PIP**, works much like the picture-in-picture function on televisions.
+You can shrink the PIP window of a FaceTime call to one corner of the iPad and continue using other apps while you chat.
+PIP is only really applicable to video playing apps; therefore it won't be covered in this chapter.

 > **Note:** At the time of writing, Split View is **only** available on the iPad Air 2.
 Picture in Picture and Slide Over is available on iPad Air, iPad Air 2, iPad Mini 2, and iPad Mini 3.

 ## Preparing your app for multitasking

-Here's the good news: If you paid attention and WWDC 2014 and have built a universal app with size classes, adaptive layout and a launch storyboard or xib, you're done.
-Rebuild it with the iOS 9 SDK and get yourself a beverage.
-See you in the next chapter!
+Here's the good news: if you paid attention at WWDC 2014 and built a universal app with size classes, adaptive layout and a launch storyboard or XIB, you're done!
+Rebuild your app with the iOS 9 SDK, go grab yourself a beverage and I'll see you in the next chapter!

 What's that?
+You live in the real world and don't _quite_ have all the above implemented in your app?
+Okay then; I can walk you through what it takes to make your app multitasking-ready.

-You live in the real world?
-OK then.
-Here is what you have to do to have a multitasking-ready app.
-If you start a new project in Xcode 7, it's automatically multitasking ready.
-An existing app automatically becomes multitasking-ready if the following conditions are met:
+Any new project created in Xcode 7 is automatically multitasking-ready.
+An existing app you convert to Xcode 7 automatically becomes multitasking-ready if your app:

-* a universal app
+* is a universal app
-* compiled with SDK 9.x
+* is compiled with SDK 9.x
 * supports all orientations
 * uses launch storyboard

-Since all the required criteria are in place, Travelog becomes multitasking ready.
-That's good news, but just because it's multitasking ready, it doesn't mean that everything will work as expected.
-For the rest of this chapter you'll work through a couple of common pitfalls found when converting an app to multitasking.
+Since all the required criteria are in place, Travelog automatically becomes multitasking ready.
+That's great news, but just because it's multitasking ready doesn't mean that everything will work as expected.
+The remainder of this chapter will help you work through common pitfalls encountered when converting existing apps to multitasking apps.

 ## Orientation and size changes

-Running Travelog in Split View mode, rotate the iPad to portrait orientation, and you'll see the app with a layout shown below:
+Run Travelog in Split View mode and rotate the iPad to portrait orientation; you'll see the app layout as shown below:

 ![bordered ipad](images/mt061.png)

-You agree that while this layout is OK, it's not really what you want.
-There's a large white space wasted on the left hand side and all the labels are squashed to the right hand side.
+While this layout is functional, it can certainly stand to be improved.
+There's whitespace wasted on the left hand side and all the labels are squashed over to the right hand side.

-Now rotate the device to landscape orientation:
+Rotate the device to landscape orientation; you'll see the following:

 ![bordered ipad](images/mt062.png)

-Again, it looks OK, but the master view column is too narrow and the text inside the table view cells don't really provide any value.
+Again, it's functional, but the master view column is too narrow and the text inside the table view cells doesn't really provide any value.

-The app already does some layout update on an orientation change, So let's start with that.
-Open **SplitViewController.swift**.
-This is a subclass of `UISplitViewController` and overrides `viewDidLayoutSubviews()` to update the maximum width of primary column by calling a helper method, `updateMaximumPrimaryColumnWidth()`.
-In the implementation of `updateMaximumPrimaryColumnWidth()`, the code checks for status bar orientation to determine the maximum width.
-This approach is no longer appropriate, because in now the app can have a narrow window even although it's in landscape orientation.
+The app already performs some layout updates on orientation change; that seems like the best place to start.

+Open **SplitViewController.swift**; this is a subclass of `UISplitViewController` and overrides `viewDidLayoutSubviews()` so it can update the maximum width of primary column via helper method `updateMaximumPrimaryColumnWidth()`.
+The implementation of `updateMaximumPrimaryColumnWidth()` checks the status bar orientation to determine what the maximum width should be.
+This approach won't work any longer, since the app can still have a narrow window in split view mode when it's in landscape orientation.

-UIKit provides a number of anchor points that you can hook on to and update your layout:
+UIKit provides a number of anchor points where you can hook in and update your layout:

 1. **willTransitionToTraitCollection(_:, withTransitionCoordinator:)**
 2. **viewWillTransitionToSize(_:, withTransitionCoordinator:)**
 3. **traitCollectionDidChange(_:):**

-This diagram shows how the horizontal size classes of your app change during multitasking events.
-R means **Regular** and C means **Compact**:
+The diagram below shows how the horizontal size classes of your app change during multitasking events (**R** means **Regular** and **C** means **Compact**):

 ![width=100%](images/sizeclasses.png)

-Not all multitasking or orientation changes trigger a size class change, so you can't just rely on size class changes to provide the best user experience.
+Not all multitasking or orientation changes trigger a size class change, so you can't simply rely on size class changes to provide the best user experience.

-It looks like `viewWillTransitionToSize(_:, withTransitionCoordinator:)` is a good candidate to update this code.
-Remove `viewDidLayoutSubviews()` and `updateMaximumPrimaryColumnWidth()` from **SplitViewController.swift** and add the following:
+It looks like `viewWillTransitionToSize(_:, withTransitionCoordinator:)` is a good candidate for an update.Remove `viewDidLayoutSubviews()` and `updateMaximumPrimaryColumnWidth()` from **SplitViewController.swift** and add the following:

 ```swift
 func updateMaximumPrimaryColumnWidthBasedOnSize(size: CGSize) {